The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 What If I Use a More Conservative Return Rate?

-Even at the more conservative number, Person A ends up with double what Person B has.
-The gap is roughly $52,800.
-Person B would need to invest about $40 per week, double their contributions, just to catch up to Person A's final number.
+Even at the more conservative number, Person A ends up with more than double what Person B has.
+The gap is roughly $113,100.
+Person B would need to invest about $42 per week, more than double their contributions, just to catch up to Person A's final number.

-Weekly contribution Person B needs to match Person A's result (because they started 10 years later)
+Weekly contribution Person B needs to match Person A's result at a 7% return (because they started 10 years later)

-Adjusted for inflation, the S&P 500 has returned roughly 7% annually since 1926 (NYU Stern).
-At that rate, delaying a $20/week investment habit by 10 years cuts the final balance nearly in half, from approximately $105,600 to $52,800, a gap of about $52,800 that can only be closed by doubling the weekly contribution.
+The S&P 500's 10.02% average annual return since 1928 (NYU Stern) works out to roughly 7% a year after subtracting the 3% average annual inflation over the same stretch (BLS Consumer Price Index).
+At that inflation-adjusted rate, delaying a $20/week investment habit by 10 years cuts the final balance by more than half, from approximately $214,700 to $101,600, a gap of about $113,100 that can only be closed by raising the weekly contribution to roughly $42.

 You Already Know Where the Money Is